swiftlettech/smart-sweeper/README.md

 ## Contributing
 You can [contribute to the development of SmartSweeper](CONTRIBUTING.md) by filing a bug report or by submitting a pull request.
 All contributors must follow our [code of conduct](CODE_OF_CONDUCT.md).

+**Note:** Some commits reference incorrect issue numbers because the project used to be hosted in a private repo.
+The old issues were recreated in GitHub and they reference the original issue numbers.
+The issues that the commits link to reference the recreated issues.